Academic Operational Policies

 Smoking of any cannabis products is strictly prohibited on Loyalist College property including designated smoking areas.

-Students who can demonstrate proof of a legitimate medical marijuana prescription provided by a licensed physician must register with the Manager of Accessibility in Student Services.
+Students who can demonstrate proof of a legitimate medical marijuana prescription provided by a licensed physician must register with the Manager of Accessibility in Student Success.
 The Manager of Accessibility will assess the impact of the medication on the student’s ability to perform and meet the demands of their program (i.e. use of mechanical equipment).
 This would require clear documentation on the impact of the medication from the prescribing physician.
 If there is no impairment, the Manager of Accessibility will assist the student in developing a reasonable accommodation plan in consultation with the Loyalist College Workplace Health and Safety coordinator.
 The accommodation of medical marijuana will be approached no differently than any other form of accommodation.
 Students will be required to provide evidence of an approved accommodation to security upon request.

 Any appeal to procedures relating to this policy must be made to the Senior Vice-President Academic in writing.